Cebu City: Culture

+Festivals

 Sinulog Festival is one of the grandest festival of the Philippines in honor of Señor Santo Niño.

 This religious and cultural event is celebrated during the island's cultural festivities known as the Sinulog festival.
-Held every third Sunday of January, it celebrates the festival of the Santo Niño, who was formerly considered to be the patron saint of Cebu.
-(This patronage was later changed to that of Our Lady of Guadalupe after it was realized that the Santo Niño could not be a patron saint because he was an image of Christ and not a saint.)
+Held every third Sunday of January, it is a festival in honor of the Santo Niño, who was formerly considered to be the patron saint of Cebu.
+(This patronage was later changed to that of Our Lady of Guadalupe after it was realized that the Santo Niño could not be a patron saint because He is Jesus Christ who is God and not a saint.)
 The Sinulog is a dance prayer ritual of pre-Hispanic indigenous origin.
 The dancer moves two steps forward and one step backward to the rhythmic sound of drums.
 This movement resembles somewhat the current (sulog) of the river.
 Thus, the Cebuanos called it Sinulog.

 When the Spaniards arrived in Cebu, the Italian chronicler Antonio Pigafetta, sailing under convoy with the Magellan expedition, offered a baptismal gift to Hara Amihan, wife of Rajah Humabon.
 She was later named Juana, the figure of the Santo Niño.
 The natives also honored the Santo Niño de Cebú in their indigenous sinulog ritual.
 This ritual was preserved but limited to honoring the Santo Niño.
 Once the Santo Niño church was built in the 16th century, the Christianized-Austronesian natives started performing the sinulog ritual in front of the church, the devotees offering candles and indigenous dancers shouting "Viva Pit Señor!"

 In the 1980s and 2000s, the city authorities of Cebu added the religious feast of Santo Niño de Cebú during the Sinulog Festival to its cultural event.

 The city joined UNESCO's Network of Creative Cities as a Design City on October 31, 2019, on the occasion of World Cities' Day.
 Cebu City was also recognized by the British Council as the Creative Capital of the Philippines.
 In 2019, it joined the UNESCO Creative Cities Network as a City of Design.

+The Sayaw Kabataan is another Local Festival in Cebu City that is spearheaded by the Sangguniang Kabataan Federation of Cebu City that highlights Dancesport as a way to create a shared experience that fosters talents, unity, camaraderie, and sportsmanship while promoting the Barangays of the City and Youth Involvement.

+The Red Lantern Festival is another festival in Cebu City which is the annual celebration of Chinese New Year for the Cebu Filipino-Chinese Community.